-Home Care Services
+Home Health Care Services

 Home Health Care provides a plan for the Member's care and treatment in the home.
-Your coverage is outlined in the Summary of Benefits.
-A visit consists of up to 4 hours of care.
+Your coverage is outlined in the Benefits at a Glance.
+A visit consists of up to 4 hours of care per day.
 The plan consists of required intermittent skilled care, which may include observation, evaluation, teaching and nursing services consistent with the diagnosis, established and approved in writing by the Member's attending Physician.